remcolakens/next-boilerplate/README.md

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Typescript](https://www.typescriptlang.org/docs) - Introduction to TypeScript
 - [pnpm](https://pnpm.io/) - Fast, disk space efficient package manager
-- [Emotion](https://emotion.sh/docs) - Use the best bits of ES6 and CSS to style your apps without stress
+- [Tailwind CSS](https://tailwindcss.com/docs/) - A utility-first CSS framework packed with classes that can be composed to build any design, directly in your markup.
 - [Eslint](https://eslint.org/docs/user-guide) - Find and fix problems in your JavaScript code.
 - [Prettier](https://prettier.io/docs/en/index.html) - Prettier is an opinionated code formatter.
 - [Jest](https://jestjs.io/docs/getting-started) - Jest is a delightful JavaScript Testing Framework with a focus on